Man and Superman: Characters

-Interpretation and performances
+Interpretation

 Act III / Don Juan in Hell

 The long third act of the play, which shows Don Juan himself having a conversation with several characters in Hell, is often cut.
 Charles A. Berst observes of Act III:

-Paradoxically, the act is both extraneous and central to the drama which surrounds it.
-It can be dispensed with, and usually is, on grounds that it is just too long to include in an already full-length play.
-More significantly, it is in some aspects a digression, operates in a different mode from the rest of the material, delays the immediate well-made story line, and much of its subject matter is already implicit in the rest of the play.
-The play performs well without it.

 Don Juan in Hell consists of a philosophical debate between Don Juan (played by the same actor who plays Jack Tanner), and the Devil, with Doña Ana (Ann) and the Statue of Don Gonzalo, Ana's father (Roebuck Ramsden) looking on.
-This third act is often performed separately as a play in its own right, most famously during the 1950s in a stage production featuring Charles Boyer as Don Juan, Charles Laughton as the Devil, Cedric Hardwicke as the Commander and Agnes Moorehead as Doña Ana.
-This version was also released as a spoken word album on LP, but is yet to appear on CD.
-In 1974–1975, Kurt Kasznar, Myrna Loy, Edward Mulhare and Ricardo Montalbán toured nationwide in John Houseman's reprise of the production, playing 158 cities in six months.
+This third act is sometimes performed separately as a play in its own right.
+In 1974–1975, Kurt Kasznar, Myrna Loy, Edward Mulhare and Ricardo Montalbán toured nationwide in John Houseman's production, playing 158 cities in six months.